 This article listed 15 alternatives to the Highchart Charting library.
 Based on your own needs, try a few of the options until you find the one that works best for you.

-If you enjoyed reading this article about Highcharts alternative, you should read these as well:
+If you enjoyed reading this article on Highcharts alternative, you should check out this one about Chart.js examples.